-The Institute of Public Care (IPC) estimates that 44.9% of registered care home places in England are self-funded.
-Estimating the number of self-funders is not an exact science, for a variety of reasons.
-However, we recognise that the self-funding market forms a significant part of the overall care market in Shropshire and we will need to work with providers to ensure we understand this part of the market better and support self-funders to make informed choices about their care and the full range of options available to them.
+The recent Care Home market study (published 30 November 2017) identifies that 41% of registered care home places in England are self-funded.
+Care homes market study: summary of final report - GOV.UK

+We recognise that the self-funding market forms a significant part of the overall care market in Shropshire and we will need to continue work with providers to ensure we understand this part of the market better and support self-funders to make informed choices about their care and the full range of options available to them.